-Our 2023 KS1 Phonics data reflects the strength of our phonics teaching across EYFS and KS1 with 94% of pupils achieving the pass mark and 100% of pupil premium.
-At the end of Key Stage 2 Writing and SPaG results for the children achieving the expected standard are above national % with our Reading results 12% above.
-In 2023-24 we will continue to maintain our high expectations for English teaching and learning with a key focus being on writing in EYFS and KS1, particularly boys' writing.
+At the end of Key Stage 2, Reading, Writing and GPS results for the children achieving the expected standard are in line or above national %, including at greater depth.
+In 2024-25 we will continue to maintain our high expectations for English teaching and learning with the 2 main areas of focus being on embedding a culture of oracy as well as reviewing and evaluating our writing curriculum.